 El Matador is a collection of condominiums owned by individuals.
-Some love here and others use the apartments as a vacation home.
+Some live here, and others use the apartments as a vacation home.

 We were lucky to find one of those apartments on Airbnb.
 We rented a full week and received a discount.

-When we entered the condo, we were pleasantly surprised.
-The place was spacious and well organized.
+When we entered the condominium, we were pleasantly surprised.
+The place was spacious and well-organized.
 It had a living room with a sleeper bed, a well-stocked kitchen, a dining area, a work desk, a bedroom, and a large bathroom.

-The kitchen had everything you need to prepare a meal, dinnerware and silverware, microwave, toaster, and a toaster oven.
+The kitchen had everything you need to prepare a meal: dinnerware and silverware, a microwave, a toaster, and a toaster oven.

 The view from the apartment is stunning.
-From the balcony, we had a great view of the sound separating the island from Fort Walton Beach.
+From the balcony, we had a splendid view of the sound separating the island from Fort Walton Beach.

-The complex has two large pools, a clubhouse with a common area, a gym, and spa/sauna rooms.
+The complex has two large pools, a clubhouse with a communal area, a gym, and spa/sauna rooms.

 Each floor also has laundry facilities.
-The cost of running a wash and a dry is reasonable.
+The cost of running a wash and a dryer is reasonable.